-The applicant seeks a variation to the FSR development standard under Clause 4.4 of the LLEP 2013 by 34.53% (49.942sqm) of this, only 11.95sqm is "new" (proposed) GFA.
+The applicant seeks a variation to the Floor Space Ratio development standard under Clause 4.4 of the LLEP 2013 by 38.1% (55.1sqm) of this, only 12.04sqm is "new" proposed gross floor area.

-A written request has been submitted to Council in accordance with Clause 4.6(3) of the LLEP 2013 justifying the proposed contravention of the FSR development standard, which is summarised as follows:
+A written request has been submitted to Council in accordance with Clause 4.6(4)(a)(i) of the LLEP 2013 justifying the proposed contravention of the Floor Space Ratio development standard which is summarised as follows:

-- The proposed development is permissible within the R1 General Residential zone. - The existing building envelope was approved was approved under CDC/2016/176 by Council - The overall bulk, scale and form of the existing build and balance with the landscaped area remains unchanged as a result of the increased FSR. - The proposal does not involve any external works and will not result in any change to the architectural presentation of the dwelling upon the streetscape. - Given the proposal does not alter the overall footprint, setbacks and wall heights the proposal is considered to be satisfactory with regard to amenity impacts on adjoining properties.
+- The existing building envelope was approved under CDC/2016/175. - The height, bulk, form and scale of the building remains unchanged as a result of the increased floor area. - The quantum of landscape and private open space remains unchanged. - The proposal does not involve any external works and will not result in any change to the architectural presentation of the dwelling upon the streetscape. - The proposal is satisfactory with regards to amenity impacts on the adjoining properties. - The proposal results in acceptable and on-site amenity outcomes on the site (e.g. natural light and ventilation). - The proposal satisfies the objectives of the R1 General Residential zone and the Floor Space Ratio standard.

-The applicant's written rationale adequately demonstrates compliance with the FSR development standard is unreasonable in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard.
+The applicant's written rational adequately demonstrates compliance with the development standard is unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard as the proposal will be generally consistent with the zone objectives of the R1 General Residential Zone and will meet the objectives of the Floor Space Ratio Standard.

-The relevant objectives of the R1 - General Residential zone are outlined below:
+The Objectives of the R1 General Residential Zone as outlined in the LLEP 2013 are outlined below:

-- To provide for the housing needs of the community. - To provide for a variety of housing types and densities - The provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents. - To protect and enhance the amenity of existing and future residents and the neighbourhood.
+- To provide for the housing needs of the community. - To provide for a variety of housing types and densities. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To improve opportunities to work from home. - To provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents. - To ensure that subdivision creates lots of regular shapes that are complementary to, and compatible with, the character, style, orientation and pattern of the surrounding area. - To protect and enhance the amenity of existing and future residents and the neighbourhood.